mruiz-sa/42_Exam_Rank_02/README.md

 # 42_Exam_Rank_02
 These are the Exam_Rank_02 exercises from 42 School.

-In the exam you will get 1 random exercise of each level.
+In the exam you will get one random exercise of each level.